solo-io/gloo/docs/content/installation/_index.md

       <a href="{{% versioned_link_path fromRoot="/installation/enterprise/" %}}"><img src='{{% versioned_link_path fromRoot="/img/gloo-ee.png" %}}' width="60"/></a>
     </td>
     <td>
     Gloo Enterprise is based on the open-source Gloo Gateway with additional (closed source) UI and plugins.
-See [the Gloo Enterprise documentation](https://solo.io/glooe) for more details on the additional features of the Enterprise version of Gloo.
+See <a href="https://solo.io/glooe">the Gloo Enterprise documentation</a> for more details on the additional features of the Enterprise version of Gloo.
     </td>
   </tr>
 </table>